E-Museum of Pyrographic Art

 Digital image by Sharon H. Garvey, © 2006

-Ethnographic art dealer and antique pyrography collector Douglas Schneible in Shelburne, Vermont acquired the exquisite portrait of Rembrandt (above) by Dr. Norman W. Kingsley; however, until recently little was known of its provenance.
+American art collector Dr. Sheldon Peck in Massachusetts acquired in 2010 the exquisite portrait of Rembrandt (above) by Dr. Norman W. Kingsley (1829–1913).

-A biographical sketch of the professional life of a remarkable dentist may be the answer to the mystery of the provenance of this beautifully rendered pyrographic panel.
 Visit the 1909 Norman W. Kingsley Salon here in the E-Museum for the story of this artist's fascinating life and myriad accomplishments.
 The pyrographic part begins on page 555.
+Note that the work here, after the painting of Rembrandt's known as "Self-Portrait as a Young Man," is shown in that antique article in the lower left corner of page 557.

-If you have either any questions or any information regarding the artist or this turn-of-the-century pyrographic portrait, please e-mail Douglas Schneible and the E-Museum Curator.
+If you have either any questions or any information regarding the artist or his turn-of-the-century pyrographic portraits, please e-mail Sheldon Peck and the E-Museum Curator.

 Antique Hall